phil-pk-hobbies/assistant_frontend/README.md

 To chat with an assistant the frontend now posts messages to `/api/assistants/<uuid>/chat/`.
 The backend returns the assistant's reply which is displayed in the chat window.

 When creating a new assistant you can select a model from a dropdown menu.
-The list of options is fetched directly from the OpenAI API using your `VITE_OPENAI_API_KEY` and the chosen model is sent along with the create request.
+The list now includes a fixed set of options (`gpt-4`, `gpt-4o`, `o1-mini`, `o3-mini`) and the chosen model is sent along with the create request.